 John's monthly column on housing market research featured in Australian Property Investor Magazine for over five years.
 He is the In-Depth columnist for Your Investment Property Magazine and a popular contributor to property related media, such as Michael Yardney's Property Update, Kevin Turner's Real Estate Talk and Alan Kohler's Eureka Report.
 John has also authored the landmark best-selling books for property investors, Mastering the Australian Housing Market and Unlocking the Property Market, both published by Wileys.

 ABOUT THIS REPORT

-This report reveals suburbs with the best long-term growth predictions for houses and units in the area covered by the report.
-Each suburb has current market conditions that favour potential buyers and the selected suburbs also have potential to provide either or both of the following outcomes.
+This report reveals the long-term growth prediction for houses or units in your suburb, the current market conditions for potential buyers and intending sellers, the cash flow potential and the medium-term growth outlook.

-Best medium-term price growth outlook